dylanpinn/FIT3003/lectures/lecture-03.md

 - Ensure:
   - Visualisations are quick and easy to read
   - Visualisations work together to communicate effectively
-  - Users' attention is drawn tourgentproblems.
+  - Users' attention is drawn to urgent problems.

 #### Dashboards - Design and Development